adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 In symmetric-key cryptography, the same key is used for both encryption and decryption, while in public-key cryptography, a pair of keys is used: a public key / private key pair for encryption and decryption operations.

 Two standard asymmetric cryptographic algorithms are [Rivest–Shamir–Adleman (RSA)](https://en.wikipedia.org/wiki/RSA_cryptosystem) and [Elliptic Curve Cryptography (ECC)](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).
-RSA is based on the difficulty of factoring semiprimes `N = p * q` with `p` and `q` large primes.
+RSA is based on the difficulty of factoring semiprimes $$N = pq$$ with $$p$$ and $$q$$ large primes.
 ECC relies on the hardness of elliptic curve discrete logarithm problem, which is based on the ability to compute point multiplication on elliptic curves efficiently and the apparent inability to reverse this operation for properly chosen curves and key sizes.

 A standard symmetric cryptographic algorithm is the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), a symmetric block cipher that encrypts and decrypts data in blocks of 128 bits using keys of 128, 192, or 256 bits.